ThachAndrew/ThachAndrew.github.io/README.md

 - I’m currently working in [LINQS](https://linqs.soe.ucsc.edu/) lab at UCSC, learning statistical relational learning where we perform collective inference on big data.
 - I’m looking to collaborate on any software development or AI/ML research.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about my other projects that I'm not allowed to post publicly.
-- 📫 How to reach me: ...
 - 😄 Hobbies: Tinkering with Arduinos and Raspberry Pi.
 Building custom PCs and rooting/jailbreaking Apple devices.

 ### :hammer_and_wrench: Workflow: